matisojka/qqqa/README.md

 - Rich but simple formatting using XML like tags rendered to ANSI colors.
 - Config driven providers and profiles with per profile model overrides.
 - Safety rails for file access and command execution.
-- Optional no-emoji mode persisted via `--no-fun`.
+- Old-school and SERIOUS?
+Optional no-emoji mode persisted via `--no-fun` 🥸

 ## Install